Prime editing: Prime editor 3

 Despite its increased efficacy, the edit inserted by PE2 might still be removed due to DNA mismatch repair of the edited strand.
 To avoid this problem during DNA heteroduplex resolution, an additional single guide RNA (sgRNA) is introduced.
 This sgRNA is designed to match the edited sequence introduced by the pegRNA, but not the original allele.
 It directs the Cas9 nickase portion of the fusion protein to nick the unedited strand at a nearby site, opposite to the original nick.
 Nicking the non-edited strand causes the cell's natural repair system to copy the information in the edited strand to the complementary strand, permanently installing the edit.
 However, there are drawbacks to this system as nicking the unaltered strand can lead to additional undesired indels.

-Prime Editor 4
+Prime editor 4

-Prime editor 4 utilizes the same machinery as PE2, but also includes a plasmid that encodes for dominant negative MLH1.
+Prime editor 4 utilizes the same machinery as PE2, but also includes a plasmid that encodes for dominant negative MMR protein MLH1.
 Dominant negative MLH1 is able to essentially knock out endogenous MLH1 by inhibition, thereby reducing cellular MMR response and increasing prime editing efficiency.

-Prime Editor 5
+Prime editor 5

 Prime editor 5 utilizes the same machinery as PE3, but also includes a plasmid that encodes for dominant negative MLH1.
 Like PE4, this allows for a knockdown of endogenous MMR response, increasing the efficiency of prime editing.